 Perry's first visit, at Uraga, at the mouth of Tokyo Bay, in July 1853, had been a show of strength, in which certain buildings ashore were destroyed by the new, exploding shell, cannons aboard the ship, convincing the Japanese that his demands for a treaty allowing commerce were serious.
-He returned in February 1854, this time to Shimoda, to sign the Convention of Kanagawa, to be followed up in 1858 by the much broader US-Japan Treaty of Amity and Commerce.
+[Editor's note - there are no reports of any deaths due to the firing.
+Other accounts mention the firing of blanks or that no firing took place] He returned in February 1854, this time to Shimoda, to sign the Convention of Kanagawa, to be followed up in 1858 by the much broader US-Japan Treaty of Amity and Commerce.

 Historically, Shimoda had been a key inspection post for Japanese shipping from the 17th century till the early 18th, during which time the town flourished.
-Its history as an important port made it the Shogunate's choice for Perry's mid-19th century visit, as it was reassuringly distant from Edo, but still close enough for easy communication.
+Its history as an important port made it the Shogunate's choice for Perry's mid-19th century visit, as it was reassuringly distant from Edo (current day Tokyo), but still close enough for easy communication.

 Shimoda Ropeway & Nesugatayama-sancho Park